CS340-21/oss/jting.md

 ## Sprint 3
 Cross-referencing the libpng/pngread.c file from libpng to extern/libpng/pngpread.c in freeablo, it appears to not have been fixed yet as pngpread.c does not contain the updated code.

+## Sprint 4
+Patches have been created, fixing the vulnerability in pngpread.c and pngrutil.c in the freeablo project.